 One popular version, called the 16:8 method, means you fast for 16 hours every day and eat during your chosen 8 hour eating window.
 You repeat this pattern of eating every day.
 This method is often considered the “easiest” to follow and is a perfect choice for intermittent fasting newbies.

-Intermittent fasting is safe for most people, but it’s not for everyone.
+Intermittent fasting for beginners is safe for most people, but it’s not for everyone.
 If you have a medical condition, you must get medical clearance to follow a program of intermittent fasting, especially if you have: diabetes or problems with blood sugar regulation; have high or low blood pressure; take prescription medications (people who take medications for blood pressure or heart disease may be more prone to electrolyte abnormalities from fasting); or are underweight.
 Intermittent fasting should NOT be practiced by children; people with a history of eating disorders; women who are trying to conceive; women who are pregnant or breastfeeding and uncontrolled diabetics.